The best rock hits of the 80s performed by women

 Stevie Nicks - Edge of Seventeen (1981).

 Usually when it comes to female artists in the rock genre, Stevie Nicks is often overlooked.
 And as it seems to us - this is an absolute injustice!
-After all, just listen to her powerful and heartfelt voice...
+After all, just listen to how powerful and soulful her voice is...
 She performed the composition especially well "Edge of Seventeen" 1981, which we decided to include in our selection.

-Nicks' solo debut immediately after her departure from Fleetwood Mac, the album "Bella Donna." came from special places of inspiration.
-For example, the title of the song under discussion ("The 17-year mark.") was taken from a conversation she had with Tom Petty's wife when she misheard "seventeen years" due to Jane's strong southern accent.
-As for the lyrical content, according to Stevie - it was partly inspired by with the death of John Lennon…
+Nicks' solo debut just after her departure from Fleetwood Mac, the album "Bella Donna." came from special places of inspiration.
+For example, the title of the song under discussion ("The 17-year mark.") was taken from her conversation with Tom Petty's wife when she misheard "seventeen years" due to Jane's strong southern accent.
+As for the lyrical content, according to Stevie - it was partly inspired by with the death of John Lennon

 "So I started looking for an answer: